Roland Garros (aviator): Legacy

 Garros is sometimes called the world's first fighter ace; however, he shot down only four aircraft, while the criterion for "ace" was set at five or more victories.
 The honour of becoming the first ace went to another French airman, Adolphe Pégoud, who had six victories early in the war.

 The Stade Roland Garros tennis centre constructed in Paris in the 1920s was named after him.
 It accommodates the French Open, one of the four Grand Slam tennis tournaments.
 Consequently, the tournament is officially called Les Internationaux de France de Roland-Garros (the "French Internationals of Roland Garros").

 La Réunion's international airport is named the Roland Garros Airport.
 There is a monument to Garros in Bizerte at the site of his landing, which is called "Roland Garros Plaza".
-The town of Houlgate in Normandy has named their promenade after Roland Garros in celebration of it being the location he broke the altitude record from.
+The town of Houlgate in Normandy has named their promenade after Roland Garros in celebration of the town's beach being the location where he broke the altitude record.

 According to Vũ Trọng Phụng's urban novel, Dumb Luck (1936), during colonial times the Hanoi government named the city's main tennis stadium after Roland Garros.

 The French car manufacturer Peugeot commissioned a 'Roland Garros' limited edition version of its 205 model in celebration of the tennis tournament that bears his name.
 The model included special paint and leather interior.
-Because of the success of this special edition, Peugeot later created Roland Garros editions of its 106, 108, 206, 207, 208, 306, 307, 406, and 806 models.
+Because of the success of this special edition, Peugeot later created Roland Garros editions of its 106, 108, 206, 207, 208, 306, 307, 308, 406, and 806 models.